umdenes100/MachineLearningPilot/README.md

 ## **NOTICES!!!!!!**

+**YOU MUST POWER THE BUFFER WITH 5V AND GROUND FOR EVERYTHING TO WORK**

 1. **UPDATE LIBRARY FOR BUG FIXES IF YOU DOWNLOADED ML LIBRARY UPDATE BEFORE 4/14**.
 To do so, download the zip from [this link](https://drive.google.com/drive/folders/1GIisAZlpRnHg12CQNAFu0rPoyvNGcJiR?usp=sharing) and extract it in your Arduino libraries folder. **Make sure to delete the previous library version**.

 2. **YOU NEED TO MAKE A FOLDER CALLED `data` OUTSIDE OF THE MISSION FOLDER** if you plan to use the training image library function.
 Otherwise, the images **WILL NOT SAVE**.
 If you are using the training cameras, this does not affect you.